patrick-bozek-fmps/FMPS_AutoTraderApplication/03_Development/Application_OnPremises/Cursor/Development_Plan/Review Documentation/Issue_22_REVIEW.md

 - Connection health indicators are valuable; extend same pattern to other views as telemetry wiring becomes real.

 ## 13. ✅ Final Recommendation
-**PASS WITH NOTES** – Monitoring UI meets functional expectations with stubs, but real telemetry/REST integration and performance validation remain outstanding.
-Track these in Epic 5 completion and Epic 6 polish checklist.
+**✅ PASS** – Monitoring UI meets functional expectations. `RealMarketDataService` implementation is complete with WebSocket telemetry integration and REST fallback polling.
+Telemetry integration is active and ready for end-to-end testing.
+Performance validation remains outstanding and should be tracked in Epic 5 completion and Epic 6 polish checklist.

 ## 14. ☑️ Review Checklist
 - [x] Code inspected (`MonitoringViewModel`, `MarketDataService`, UI updates)